Benjikuo/Digital-happy-birthday-card/README.md

 <br>

 ## ▶️ How to Run
 1. Download or clone the repository.
-2. Doubble click to open index.html in any browser. or visit the link: [https://benjikuo.github.io/Digital-happy-birthday-card/](https://benjikuo.github.io/Digital-happy-birthday-card/)
+2. Doubble click to open index.html in any browser.
+Or you can visit the link: [https://benjikuo.github.io/Digital-happy-birthday-card/](https://benjikuo.github.io/Digital-happy-birthday-card/)

 <br>